cloudfoundry/diego-windows-release/docs/GA_EXPECTATIONS.md

-## Cloud Foundry Features NOT Supported by Greenhouse/.NET 1.0
+## CF Features Not Supported by Greenhouse/.NET 1.0

 1. No bosh support.
 Implications:
    1. Cannot guarantee binary compatability with diego